-When I'm painting I work in relative isolation in my home studio.
-I allow myself to become immersed in reflection and storytelling and so a journey of discovery unfolds organically with each new work created.
-I am able to freely engage and experiment with the process of art making and allow a true distillation of thoughts and experiences to occur.
+When I'm painting, I work in relative isolation in my home studio.
+I allow myself to become immersed in reflection and storytelling, allowing a journey of discovery to unfold organically with each new work created.

 Higher National Diploma in Art Foundation Studies